manatlan/reqman/docs/yml_syntax.md

 - GET: /returnJson  # return {"result":{"content":"ok","value":3.3}}
   save: allJson
 ```
-Now, you can 'allJson' in following requests
+Now, you can use 'allJson' in following statements

 #### Save a partial response in a new param 'rcontent'